How does this medication work? What will it do for me?

 Tiotropium belongs to the class of medications called bronchodilators.
 This medication is used once daily for the long-term relief of symptoms such as shortness of breath and wheezing associated with the lung disease known as chronic obstructive pulmonary disease (COPD), which includes chronic bronchitis and emphysema.
 Tiotropium works by opening the airways to make breathing easier.

-Tiotropium should not be used as a rescue medication to relieve sudden attacks of COPD or asthma symptoms such as wheezing or shortness of breath.
+Tiotropium should not be used as a rescue medication to relieve sudden attacks of COPD symptoms such as wheezing or shortness of breath.
 Consult your doctor or pharmacist for advice about rescue medications that are appropriate for you.

 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 As well, some forms of this medication may not be used for all of the conditions discussed here.
 If you have not discussed this with your doctor or are not sure why you are taking this medication, speak to your doctor.
 Do not stop taking this medication without consulting your doctor.